Diamondbacks vs. Pirates Player Props Betting Odds

 Reynolds Stats

-- Reynolds has collected 48 hits with 15 doubles, a triple, six home runs and 11 walks.
+- Reynolds has put up 48 hits with 15 doubles, a triple, six home runs and 12 walks.
 He has driven in 27 runs with six stolen bases.

 Reynolds Recent Games